xiaotaozi1127/infra-as-code-assignment/README.md

 However, if you try to verify a user that is not registered, [error html page](terraform/error.html) is fetched from s3.

 you can check the detailed log in cloudwatch log group `API-Gateway-Execution-Logs_{rest-api-id}/{stage_name}`
-> AWS API Gateway automatically creates log groups following this naming convention when you enable logging for your API.
-If you create a custom log group with a different name, API Gateway may not send logs to that group, leading to missing logs.